Do AI Companies Make Good on Voluntary Commitments to the White House?: Introduction

-To understand the impact and efficacy of voluntary commitments, we conduct the first comprehensive analysis of the first major commitments to governments made by top AI companies.
-In 2023, the White House secured voluntary commitments from 15 AI companies.\footnote{The commitments were secured in three phrases: (i) Amazon, Anthropic, Google, Inflection, Meta, Microsoft, and OpenAI committed in July 2023; (ii) Adobe, Cohere, IBM, Nvidia, Palantir, Salesforce, Scale AI, and Stability AI committed in September 2023; and (iii) Apple committed in July 2024, following the launch of its Apple Intelligence product.} In announcing the commitments, the White House described their purpose as follows: ``These commitments, which the companies have chosen to undertake immediately, underscore three principles that must be fundamental to the future of AI – safety, security, and trust – and mark a critical step toward developing responsible AI.
+To understand the impact and efficacy of voluntary commitments, we conduct the first comprehensive analysis of the first major commitments to governments made by top AI companies. \footnote{This version of the paper has been abridged for the AIES format.
+Please find the full version on arXiv instead: \arxivUrl.} In 2023, the White House secured voluntary commitments from 15 AI companies.\footnote{The commitments were secured in three phrases: (i) Amazon, Anthropic, Google, Inflection, Meta, Microsoft, and OpenAI committed in July 2023; (ii) Adobe, Cohere, IBM, Nvidia, Palantir, Salesforce, Scale AI, and Stability AI committed in September 2023; and (iii) Apple committed in July 2024, following the launch of its Apple Intelligence product.} In announcing the commitments, the White House described their purpose as follows: ``These commitments, which the companies have chosen to undertake immediately, underscore three principles that must be fundamental to the future of AI – safety, security, and trust – and mark a critical step toward developing responsible AI.
 As the pace of innovation continues to accelerate, the Biden-Harris Administration will continue to remind these companies of their responsibilities and take decisive action to keep Americans safe.''
+Although the Biden Administration’s AI Executive Order was later rescinded, the voluntary commitments secured from companies were not undone.

 To reason about the companies and their behavior, we score companies based on how their public actions address their stated commitments.
 We design a scoring rubric that transforms the eight commitments specified by the White House on product safety, system security, and public trust into \numindicators indicators.
 Our rubric provides concrete and decidable criteria for determining if a company has satisfied its commitment.
-To score each of the 16 companies that signed the 2023 White House Voluntary Commitments on AI, for each of the 480 (indicator, company) pairs, we gather relevant public information, assign a score, and provide evidence for our decision.\footnote{Scores and justifications are released at \dataUrl.}
+To score the 16 companies that signed the 2023 White House Voluntary Commitments on AI, for each of the 480 (indicator, company) pairs, we gather relevant public information through December 31, 2024, assign a score, and provide evidence for our decision.